Ashtanga Yoga

 How can Ashtanga yoga nourish you?

-Ashtanga is a variety of Vinyasa yoga popularised by Sri K Pattabhi Jois in the mid-20th century.
-The word ‘Vinyasa’ refers to the way breathing is synchronised with the poses, especially through the fluid transitions from one asana to the next.
+Ashtanga is a variety of Vinyasa yoga popularised by Sri K Pattabhi Jois in the mid-20th century[1].
+The word ‘Vinyasa’ refers to how breathing is synchronised with the poses[2], especially through the fluid transitions from one asana to the next.

-The word ‘Ashtanga’ means ‘eight limbs’ and refers to the eight key practices of traditional Ashtanga yoga as described in ancient Indian philosophical texts.
-This style is sometimes called Ashtanga Vinyasa yoga, and includes six prescribed sets of poses, or asanas, which follow a specific sequence.
+The word ‘Ashtanga’ means ‘eight limbs’ and refers to the eight key practices of traditional Ashtanga yoga[3] as described in ancient Indian philosophical texts.
+This style is sometimes called Ashtanga Vinyasa yoga and includes six prescribed poses[4], or asanas, which follow a specific sequence.

 Benefits of Ashtanga yoga

 As with other forms of yoga, one of the chief benefits of Ashtanga yoga is improved flexibility.
-This is one of the reasons why yoga is practised by many athletes as part of their exercise routines.
-It also enhances your physical strength, and Ashtanga yoga has also been reported to improve muscle tone and reduce body fat.
+This is one of the reasons why many athletes practice yoga as part of their exercise routines[5].
+It also enhances physical strength, and Ashtanga yoga has been reported to improve muscle tone and reduce body fat.

 Ashtanga yoga may assist in relieving symptoms related to: